-You may use copies
+You may use copies:

-- to supplement your normal teaching and learning material - as part of materials and tests that you have prepared yourself - as part of an entrance exam to the educational institution - as part of a learner's project or assignment - in the internal administrative activities of the educational institution.
+- to supplement your normal teaching and learning material - as part of materials and tests that you have prepared yourself - as part of an entrance exam to the institution of higher education - as part of a student's project or assignment - in the internal administrative activities of the institution of higher education.

-The licence applies to copying and use of copies carried out by, under the guidance of or at the initiative of a teacher or other staff member of the educational institution.
-The licence also covers situations where a student is attending a course remotely, such as from another country than where the educational institution is located.
+The licence applies to copying and use of copies carried out by, under the guidance of or at the initiative of a teacher or other staff member of the institution of higher education.
+The licence also covers situations where a student is attending a course remotely, such as from another country than where the institution of higher education is located.

-The licence also covers copying and the use of copies for teaching purposes outside the premises of the educational institution, such as in a museum, library or other cultural heritage institution, when the teaching is initiated by and under the responsibility of the educational institution.
+The licence also covers copying and the use of copies for teaching purposes outside the premises of the institution of higher education, such as in a museum, library or other cultural heritage institution, when the teaching is initiated by and under the responsibility of the institution of higher education.